kevinlin/Deckset-presentations/Code to Cloud Native/Code to Cloud Native.md

 * De-factor standard to deploy and operate containerized applications

 ^ Kevin: I have heard of Kubernetes.
 What's the difference between Docker and Kubernetes?
 Is k8s an evolutaion of Docker?
+Kin: (slide)
+Kevin: Okay

 ---

 ## Control Plane vs Work Nodes

 ![inline, 68%](kubernetes-architecture.jpg)

+^ Kevin: Wow, what is this? my head hurts.
+Kin: haha, Kubernetes is quite a beast and it is ~complex~ but lucklily we don't need to manage everything ourselves nowadays

 ---